yishn/chinese-tokenizer/README.md

 # chinese-tokenizer

-Tokenizes Chinese texts into words.
+Tokenizes Chinese texts into words using [CC-CEDICT])(https://cc-cedict.org/).
 This is a work in progress.

 ## Usage